serbrio/mooc_csb_2025/Project_I/REPORT.md

 As result, [message is deleted](screenshots/flaw-1-before-6.png).

 ## Fix
-https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L70 (Line 70 in views.py)

-To fix the flaw, we need to check if the user who requested deletion has access to the message, i.e. if the user and the receiver of the message are the same person.
+To fix the flaw, add check if the user who requested deletion has access to the message, i.e. if the user and the receiver of the message are the same person. https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L70 (Line 70 in views.py)

 Attempt to delete message with ***id=23***:
 ```